John F. Kennedy High School (Cleveland)

 John F. Kennedy is one of the 37 public high schools in the Cleveland Metropolitan School District.
-The school finished construction in 1964 and hosted its first class in 1965.
+The first school building finished construction in 1964 and hosted its first class in 1965.
 The average enrollment is under 700.
 The mascot is the Eagle and the school colors are red, white and blue.
 John F. Kennedy is a comprehensive high schools that offers Advance Placement, Honors, Early College, Career and Technical Classes and JROTC The school offers a variety of activities, including baseball, basketball, football, track and field, and wrestling.

 Community

 John F. Kennedy High School is located in the Lee-Harvard neighborhood on the southeast of Cleveland.
 Nearby is a library and shopping center and also by Frederick Douglass recreation center.

-Athletic
+Athletics

 Volleyball, softball and also girls' basketball, tennis, football and track and field.